2018 14

 Latour 1970 94-95p

 Tasted twice - last time in October 2021.
 Consistent notes.
-It expressed itself as compact, well-structured and powerful wine with splendid depth and lasting aftertaste.
-Undoubtedly an ideally stored bottle with 36 years old Latour in stunning form.
-It will be a great pleasure now and in the next 5-10 years.
-Its life span seems longer as it showed fine Cabernet Sauvignon notes on the nose, lovely balance and complexity on the palate and a long finish in October 2021.
-A well-preserved wine with everything in splendid order.
-It was still going strong.
+It was a compact, well-structured, powerful wine with splendid depth and a lasting aftertaste.
+Undoubtedly, it was an ideally stored bottle of 41-year-old Latour in stunning form.
+It is a great pleasure now and will continue to be so for the next 5-10 years.
+When tasted in October 2021, its lifespan appeared longer, with delicate Cabernet Sauvignon notes on the nose, lovely balance and complexity on the palate, and a long finish.
+It is a well-preserved wine with everything in splendid order and still going strong.

 Latour 1966 92p

 Tasted twice - last time in October 2021.
 Not consistent notes.
-There was a bit more of everything here than in Latour 1964, and first of all, more lusciousness in the fruit, greater concentration and length on the palate.
+There was more of everything here than in Latour 1964, and first of all, more lusciousness in the fruit, greater concentration, and length on the palate.
 It's a great pleasure to drink now.
 89p.
 I experienced a much better bottle in October 2021.
-It had a fine blackcurrant scented nose added notes of grilled bacon.
-Typical for the vintage with a bit of roughness and strong tannin on the palate.
+It had a delicate, blackcurrant-scented nose, with added notes of grilled bacon.
+Typical for the vintage, with roughness and strong tannin on the palate.
 Meaty finish.
-It can keep everything intact for a decade, at least, if the bottle has been stored in ideal conditions, 94p.
+It can keep everything intact for a decade, provided the bottle has been stored in ideal conditions.
+94p.

 Latour 1964 88p